rickyl3/weather-app/README.md

 The application is currently being deployed [at this link](https://d1l5yntgq8m69p.cloudfront.net) from my AWS account through the use of Terraform for demonstration purposes if you are unable to run it locally

+**For justification on my design choices, assumptions, and how I would scale my solution in a real-world production environment, please reference `DESIGN_CHOICES_AND_SCALABILITY.md`**

 ## Getting Started

 ### 1. Clone the Repository